-As of September 30, 2018, we had cash of \$247.1 million.
-We currently intend to use the net proceeds from this offering, together with our existing cash, to advance our clinical pipeline, including, specifically:
+As of December 31, 2018, we had cash of \$217.5 million.
+We currently intend to use the net proceeds from this offering, together with our existing cash, as follows:

-- approximately \$ million to complete the proof-of-concept phases of our Phase 1/2 clinical trials of AUTO2 in multiple myeloma, AUTO3 in pediatric ALL and DLBCL, and AUTO4 in peripheral T-cell lymphoma, support the clinical trial conducted by UCL for AUTO1 in adult ALL through proof-of-concept, and advance three of these product candidates through later phases of clinical development and, potentially, registration; - approximately \$ million to conduct non-clinical development to support investigational new drug applications and/or clinical trial applications for AUTO2 NG, AUTO3 NG and AUTO5, our earlier stage hematological programs, as well as for AUTO6 NG and AUTO7, our product candidates targeting solid tumor indications, and to advance AUTO6 NG and AUTO7 through the initial dose escalation stage of their respective Phase 1 /2 trials; - approximately \$ million to fund our research and development activities to further expand our T cell programming technologies and develop future product candidates and follow-on versions of our more advanced product candidates; - approximately \$ million to fund our manufacturing activities to support our ongoing and future clinical trials and potential commercial launch; and - the balance for other general corporate purposes, including general and administrative expenses, development of our commercial infrastructure and working capital.
+- approximately \$125.0 million to continue clinical development of AUTO1 in adult ALL, including to initiate and conduct a pivotal clinical trial, and to complete the proof-of-concept phases of our Phase 1/2 clinical trials of AUTO3 in pediatric ALL and DLBCL, AUTO2 in multiple myeloma and AUTO4 in peripheral T-cell lymphoma, and advance these clinical-stage programs through later phases of clinical development; - approximately \$30.0 million to fund non-clinical development activities to support investigational new drug applications and/or clinical trial applications for AUTO2 NG, AUTO3 NG and AUTO5, our earlier-stage hematological programs, as well as for AUTO6 NG and AUTO7, our product candidates targeting solid tumor indications, as well as the advancement of these preclinical product candidates through the initial dose escalation stage of their respective Phase 1/2 trials, and continued research and development activities to further expand our T cell programming technologies and develop future product candidates and follow-on versions of our more advanced product candidates; - approximately \$75.0 million to fund our manufacturing activities to support our ongoing and future clinical trials and potential commercial launch; and - the balance for other general corporate purposes, including general and administrative expenses, development of our commercial infrastructure, including activities related to a potential commercial launch, and working capital.

-Based on our current operational plans and assumptions, we expect that the net proceeds from this offering, combined with our current cash, will be sufficient to fund operations through , but that we will need to raise additional capital in order to develop and commercialize our product candidates, including any potential future trials that may be required by regulatory authorities.
+Based on our current operational plans and assumptions, we expect that the net proceeds from this offering, combined with our current cash, will be sufficient to fund operations into the second half of 2021, but that we will need to raise additional capital in order to develop and commercialize our product candidates, including any potential future trials that may be required by regulatory authorities.
 Our expected use of net proceeds from this offering represents our current intentions based upon our present plans and business condition.
 As of the date of this prospectus, we cannot predict with certainty all of the particular uses for the net proceeds to be received upon the completion of this offering or the actual amounts that we will spend on the uses set forth above.
 We believe opportunities may exist from time to time to expand our current business through the acquisition or in-license of complementary product candidates or programming technologies.
 While we have no current agreements for any specific acquisitions or in-licenses at this time, we may use a portion of the net proceeds for these purposes.